jubatus/website/source/en/api_bandit.rst

    .. mpidl:method:: map<string, arm_info> get_arm_info(0: string player_id)

-      :param target_label: ID of the player
+      :param player_id: ID of the player
       :return:          arm information of specified player

       Get all arms information of specified player.

    .. mpidl:method:: bool reset(0: string player_id)

-      :param target_label: ID of the user whose arms are to be reset.
+      :param player_id: ID of the user whose arms are to be reset.
       :return:          True if succeeded in resetting the arm.
 False if failed to reset.

       Reset all arms information of specified player.